MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-download-azure-marketplace-item.md

    You are prompted to enter your Azure account credentials and you might have to use two-factor authentication, depending on your account configuration.

    > [!NOTE]
-   > If your session expires, your password has changed, or you want to switch accounts, run the following cmdlet before you sign in using `Add-AzureRMRmAccount`: `RemoveAzureRMAccount -Scope Process`.
+   > If your session expires, your password has changed, or you want to switch accounts, run the following cmdlet before you sign in using `Add-AzureRMRmAccount`: `Remove-AzureRMAccount -Scope Process`.

 3. If you have multiple subscriptions, run the following command to select the one you used for registration: